qir-alliance/.github/minutes/sc-meeting-2022-01.md

 - PIRQ and QIR Alliance are very complementary efforts and QED-C provides a valuable channel of communication.
-PIRQ is primarily focused on facilitating usage and improvement of existing technical solutions while the QIR Alliance is defining and evolving a technical solution.
+PIRQ is primarily focused on facilitating usage and improvement of existing technical solutions while the QIR Alliance is defining and evolving a specific technical solution.
 The QIR Alliance can benefit from getting input/requirements from PIRQ and get validation of its work by PIRQ members.